justinnuwin/CPE442/tutorial1/README.md

 ![Basic Format of a Make target and rules (Source: https://www.codeproject.com/Articles/31488/Makefiles-in-Linux-An-Overview)](media/make_format.jpg)

+_Basic Format of a Make target and rules (Source: https://www.codeproject.com/Articles/31488/Makefiles-in-Linux-An-Overview)_

 1. Create a file called `Makefile` using your text editor of choice.

 _Makefiles can also use the lowercase 'makefile', but this is more unconventional._